Preston England Temple: Pageant

-In the summer of 2013, the church staged a pageant on the grounds of the temple, similar to the Hill Cumorah Pageant and others done in the United States, but with a very British theme.
-Titled "Truth Will Prevail," it was the first official church pageant performed outside of North America.
+In the summer of 2013, the church staged a pageant on the grounds of the temple, similar to the Hill Cumorah Pageant and others done in the United States, but with a British theme.
+Titled "Truth Will Prevail", it was the first official church pageant performed outside North America.
 The pageant script was written by Alex Mackenzie-Johns, a British Latter-day Saint, and was under the guidance of Stephen C. Kerr, a British area seventy.

 The event had ticketed attendance, with seating of 1,500 per night at the "Pageant Theatre marquee".
-Approximately 15,000 tickets were distributed, free of charge, for the 10 day run.
-The pageant included 33 core cast members, 300 families cast, and a 150 voice choir.
+Approximately 15,000 tickets were distributed, free of charge, for the 10-day run.
+The pageant included 33 core cast members, 300 families cast, and a 150-voice choir.
+A pageant was also staged in 2023, with the topic of the first members in England.
+The actors included members and other people interested in giving it a go.

+Temple presidents

+The first president of the Preston England Temple was Ian D. Swanney, Anne Swanney as matron.
+As of 2024, Ian D. McKie and Julie C. McKie are the president and matron.

+Admittance

+Prior to the temple’s dedication, a public open house was held from May 16-30, 1998 (excluding Sundays).
+Flyers were distributed to the local population in English, Hindi, and Punjabi, so that as many people as possible were informed of the open house.
+Nearly 10,000 people visited the temple in the first two days of the open house.
+After the open house, the temple was dedicated by Gordon B. Hinckley in 15 sessions from June 7-10, 1998.
+18,202 church members attended the dedication.

+Like all the church's temples, it is not used for Sunday worship services.
+To members of the church, temples are regarded as sacred houses of the Lord.
+Once dedicated, only church members with a current temple recommend can enter for worship.